henry2004y/VisAnaJulia/docs/src/man/examples.md

 ## Plotting with Plots.jl (experimental)

-An experimental feature is implemented in [visual_plot.jl](../../../src/visual_plot.jl) for using user recipes in the Julia official plotting package.
+An experimental feature is implemented in [visual_plot.jl](../../../src/visual.jl) for using user recipes in the Julia official plotting package.
-It is currently commented out in [visual_plot.jl](../../../src/VisAna.jl).
+It is currently commented out in [VisAna.jl](../../../src/VisAna.jl).
 The user recipe allows the plotting functions working on a custom type.
 I do not use `Plots.jl` simply because it's too slow and lacks many detailed controls.

+## Plotting with Makie (experimental)

+Another experimental feature is using Makie for plotting.
+Makie is known for its GPU support, but the startup time is currently significant, and the default setup is really ugly.
+However, within years I expect it to become the de facto plotting package.
+Checkout examples at [visual_Makie.jl](../../../src/visual_Makie.jl).